 I completed a PhD in mathematics at the University of Pennsylvania by solving a problem in mathematical physics involving prescribing curvature in fiber bundles over Nilpotent and Solvable groups.
 In particular, I proved both existence and non-existence of solutions to certain differential systems arising from such curvature problems.
-I have published articles in differential geometry, computational geometry, differential equations & Lie groups and exhibited works of mathematical art at both regional and national conferences.

 At CSUEB, I have taught 21 different undergraduate and graduate courses, including Calculus I-IV,Linear Algebra I-II, Real Analysis I-II, Differential Equations, Modern Geometry I-II, Mathematical Modeling, Topology I-II, Differential Geometry, and Symmetries of Differential Equations.
 I have established our first ever group for female math students, a student chapter of the American Women in Mathematics.
 I have also mentored many students in research projects and several of those students have received PhDs or are currently getting PhDs in mathematics.
 I am also currently a Governor of the Mathematical Association of America and represent N. CA., N.Nevada, and HI.